onedata/onedata-documentation/doc/advanced/rest/onezone/operations/provider_space_support.md

 ##### Description
 Adds support for specific space on behalf of the Oneprovider that performed the request.
 Space support token is required.

+This operation requires peer certificate authentication.

 ##### Parameters